ceph/ceph/doc/radosgw/s3select.rst

 Error Handling
 ~~~~~~~~~~~~~~

-    | Upon an error being detected, a specific error message sends back to the client.
+    | Upon an error being detected, RGW returns 400-Bad-Request and a specific error message sends back to the client.
     | Currently, there are 2 main types of error.
     |
     | **Syntax error**: the s3selecet parser rejects user requests that are not aligned with parser syntax definitions, as